 (b) Notwithstanding any other rule, the revision of a bill only to add coauthors shall not be considered an amendment of the bill.
 A request to add coauthors may be submitted to the Assembly with the approval of the committee chairperson, the lead author of the bill, and each proposed coauthor on a form provided by the Chief Clerk.
 The form may be submitted to the Chief Clerk with the submission of the committee report.
+A coauthor revision form may be submitted for a bill only one time in each committee to which the bill has been re-referred, except that the limit of one co-author revision form per bill shall apply to fiscal committees.
 Upon submission of the form, the heading of the bill shall be revised to reflect the additional coauthor or coauthors.
-Any Member added as a coauthor to a bill may subsequently request in writing that his or her name be removed.
+Any Member added as a coauthor to a bill may subsequently request in writing that the Member's name be removed.